Skip to Content

 Beachcombing: You aren’t allowed to take home anything natural from the trail.
 That includes shells, rocks, sand, wood, etc. However, you are encouraged to take home anything man-made, such as fishing floats.

 Age: Hikers must be at least 6 years old to hike the WCT.
 Parks Canada recommends hikers be over the age of 12.
-In 2019 I hiked the West Coast Trail with my friends’ kids who were 9.5 and 12 at the time.
+I hiked the West Coast Trail with my friends’ kids who were 9.5 and 12 at the time.
 Having kids along added some extra challenges, but in general, if your kids are experienced backpackers, they can probably handle it.

 Firearms: Not allowed on the West Coast Trail.